 Model answer – meets required standard

 Using the scientific method is appropriate for investigating the premature wear of metal rods because it provides a systematic, evidence-based approach for identifying the cause of the problem.
-Scientific method involves observation, making hypotheses, experimentation, collection of data, data analysis, making conclusion, iteration, documentation, and sharing of results.
+The Sscientific method involves observation, making hypotheses, experimentation, collection of data, data analysis, making conclusions, iteration, documentation, and sharing of results.
 In this case, the technician begins by observing that the rods are wearing out faster than expected.
-This prompts the formulation of hypothesis - for example, that a change in operating conditions or lubrication may be responsible.
+This prompts the formulation of a hypothesis - for example, that a change in operating conditions or lubrication may be responsible.

 The scientific method will then enable the technician to collect data, such as hardness tests, surface roughness measurements, chemical composition checks, or inspection of the hydraulic system’s pressure and temperature.
 By conducting experiments like testing rods under identical loads or comparing worn rods to unaffected ones, the technician can isolate which variable is causing the accelerated wear.

 Using the scientific method supports repeatability, meaning results can be verified by others in the workshop or quality control team.
 This improves confidence in any conclusions drawn.
-Documentation and sharing of results will also ensure others can refer to his result in future and save them the cost of repeating the experiment.
+Documentation and sharing of results will also ensure others can refer to his results in future and save them the cost of repeating the experiment.
 Finally, the method will lead to evidence-based solutions rather than trial and error.
 Therefore, the scientific method is effective because it reduces guesswork, identifies root causes, supports reliable engineering decisions that improve safety and product performance, and allows documentation and sharing of results.

 Why is this a model answer?

 This is a model answer because it clearly explains and justifies why the scientific method is appropriate, using appropriate scientific terms and directly relating each step of the method to the specified engineering problem.
-It describes the scientific method correctly using examples related to the given scenario highlighting the benefits of applying the scientific method.
+It describes the scientific method correctly, using examples related to the given scenario, highlighting the benefits of applying the scientific method.
 The answer is coherent and uses a logical structure.

 Model answer – development required